voxpupuli/puppet-confluence/README.md

 Any additional tomcat params for server.xml.
 Takes same format as `tomcat_proxy`.
 Default: {}

-#####  `tomcat_jdbc_host`

-JDBC hostname used (at least by mysql) for the username???.
-Default: undef XXX Should this just use ::fqdn?

 ##### `tomcat_jdbc_settings`

 Tomcat Resource attributes for server.xml for an external JDBC data source.
 Default: {}

 Note that you must have already installed the JDBC client jar in _webappdir_/WEB-INF/lib/.

-Supply the following hash elements for your external JDBC data source:
+Supply all the following hash elements for your external JDBC datasource Resource definition:
   - `name`
     Resource name.
 Example: `jdbc/confluence`
+  - `auth`
+    Must be set to `Container`
+  - `type`
+    Must be set to `javax.sql.DataSource`
   - `username`
     Database username
   - `password`